Purity of ghee used in Tirupati laddu is one of the issues being discussed all around the country today.

 The Hindu Dharma Acharya Sabha consists of qualified professionals including lawyers, IAS officers, IPS officers, senior advocates who are filing case in courts to let temple institutions function as intended.
 The team is determined and driven to the cause.
 Hope government understands the cause and takes the right call.

-University towns, such as Pilani and Manipal, are serving their purpose by creating thousands of graduates who help society with improved material lifestyle.
+University towns, such as Pilani and Manipal, are serving their purpose by creating thousands of graduates who help society with improved lifestyle in physical level.
 Let all the temples and the temple towns also serve their purpose in gifting society with devotees who strengthen morals, ethics, and values shared by our rushis.

 This happens when temples function as intended with a lineage of tradition, empowered by knowledge and practice, not by employed people who have no understanding of sampradaya.
 The role of government must therefore only aid the accepted way of functioning of the temples, rather than making any changes or taking control over the process.

-– From the exemplary talk of HH Chinna Jeeyar Swamiji
+– From the honorary address of HH Chinna Jeeyar Swamiji

 – Hindu Dharma Acharya Sabha